-OVERVIEW: STRANDED MIGRANTS AND REFUGEES Stranded migrants and refugees in Greece, fYROM, Serbia, Croatia and Slovenia 🐧 23 March 2016
+OVERVIEW: STRANDED MIGRANTS AND REFUGEES

+Total number of stranded migrants and refugees in Greece, fYROM, Serbia, Croatia and Slovenia 🕭 16 March 2016

 Disclaimer: Base Map Source: ESRI.
 This map is for illustration purposes only.
 Names and boundaries on this map do not imply official endorsement or acceptance by IOM.